Calhoun County, Georgia: Education

 The Calhoun County School District has an elementary school and a middle-high school all in Edison.
 The district has about 530 students.

 Pataula Charter Academy opened in 2010 in Edison as a tuition-free public charter school serving several counties in southwest Georgia.
 It has about 609 students in kindergarten through 12th grade.

 The Calhoun County Library in Edison is part of the Kinchafoonee Regional Library System.

-Recreation

-The Chickasawahatchee Wildlife Management Area covers 19,700 acres, including parts of Calhoun, Dougherty, and Baker Counties.
-It has campsites, hiking trails, a shooting range, and an archery range.
-It also offers hunting, fishing, canoeing, and bird watching.

-Calhoun County and its cities normally hold several annual festivals.
-Usually in May Arlington hosts a May Day festival and Edison hosts the Billie Lane King Cotton Charity Horse Show.
-In November the Southwest Georgia High Cotton 65-mile Yard Sale generally occurs along State Route 37.
-And the Leary Christmas Parade normally happens in December.